earlylalo/Animals/README.md

 #
 **Animals**

-- This project is a website dedicated for animals especially to extinct animals.
+- This project is a website dedicated for animals.